 Automobile Bodily Injury Claims

-Two common types of fraudulent injury claims filed against automobile insurance are 1) injury fraud and 2) buildup.
+Two common types of fraudulent injury claims are 1) injury fraud and 2) buildup.

 Injury fraud is simply reporting a gross misrepresentation of facts.
 For example, claiming injuries that are non-existent, like whiplash resulting from a slow moving accident with no damage to the automobile.